mweststrate/remmi/readme.md

 * [ ] symbol supports (primitive, json etc)
 * [ ] nicer toStrings
 * [ ] generators: connect(generator), toGenerator: async* fn

+# Summary

+A designer can mull over complicated designs for months.
+Then suddenly the simple, elegant, beautiful solution occurs to him.
+When it happens to you, it feels as if God is talking!
+And maybe He is.

+—Leo Frankowski